-You should always buy a diamond with a grading report from a reputable gem lab such as AGS, GIA or the Forevermark Diamond Institute.
+You should always buy a diamond with a grading report from a reputable gem lab such as the Gemological Institure of America (GIA).
 On these reports there may be a plot of your diamond which shows the types of inclusions and their definitions.
 This provides you with a map that is unique to your diamond and can be used for identification if ever in question.

 GROW A DIAMOND

 I bet you didn’t know diamonds could grow!
 At Underwood’s we have a trade-in program called “Grow a Diamond.”
 This means you can buy a diamond today and then trade it in for the amount you paid for it at any time in the future towards something larger.
 It can be $1 more or $10,000 more, and you can trade it in tomorrow or in twenty years.
 This applies to solitaire engagement rings, loose diamonds, the center diamond in most engagement rings, diamond solitaire pendants and diamond stud earrings.
 We like to think that as you get older, your diamonds should get bigger!

 • You purchased a pair of 1.00ct. total weight diamond studs last December for $3000 •

 • You now want a pair of 1.50ct. total weight diamond studs which are $5900 •

 • We give you credit for $3000, taking the 1.00ct. pair back •